Growing Into Responsibility

 Maturity Is Losing the Center Spot

-Parenthood doesn’t eliminate selfishness overnight, but it moves you out of the center.
+Parenthood doesn’t instantly remove selfishness, but it does move you out of the center.

 You still matter.